Faculty celebrate ADVANCE at UNM

 “Knowing the mission of ADVANCE has been incredibly helpful for me as a first generation college professor and person of color who has not always felt like I belong in academia.”

-“I was so fortunate to get to know Dr. (Julia) Fulghum and the team who worked on the climate survey, as that gave me another group to be creative with and find mutual support as we each sought out promotions.”
+Venner said she was fortunate to get to know ADVANCE Director Julia Fulghum and the team who worked on the climate survey, as that gave her another group to be creative with and find mutual support as they each sought out promotions.
+Knowing she could reach out to Fulghum and the team at any time “has been a huge comfort and she always provided instrumental support and advice.”

 “Knowing that there is a safe space on campus where you can discuss issues that might arise, be new to you, and possibly unique to a minority, was a highlight of my campus visit and negotiation efforts.
 I will always be grateful for the work done here,” she said.